Reading

 Class Book Choices

 Each year group will have a minimum 3 main books each academic year, supplemented and enhanced by other text types such as poetry and non-fiction.
 Children will read widely and for pleasure immersing themselves in different authors and text types throughout the year.
-Children also have the opportunity to explore a wide range of fiction and non-fiction texts in their foundation lessons, which are based around age appropriate texts linked to the topic being studied.
+Children also have the opportunity to explore a wide range of fiction and non-fiction texts in their foundation lessons, which are based around age appropriate texts linked to the topic previsouly studied to ensure children are recapping knowledge they have already been taught.

 Monitoring and Assessment of Reading

-During whole class reading we encourage children to orally talk through their answers and ensure it is the best they can give.
-We also acknowledge it is good for children to also be able to formally record an answer.
+During whole class reading (Book Club) we encourage children to orally talk through their answers and ensure it is the best they can give.
+We also acknowledge it is good for children to also be able to formally record an answer in upper KS2.
 Children can do this in a variety of different ways such as discussing the answer first with peers and/or an adult and then writing their best answer, working individually and then editing their answer accordingly after discussion or orally discussing 1 or 2 of the questions and writing down the others working individually.

 RWI and Accelerated Reader assessments take place regularly to monitor the progress within each Key Stage.
-Baseline assessments including the Salford reading test, will take place in the first week of term, or as soon as a child starts at Brierley.
-Each term, classes will carry out formative assessment - NFER Tests – Years 1, 3, 4 and 5.
+Each term, classes will carry out formative assessment - NFER Tests – Years 3, 4 and 5.
 SATs will be taken in Year 2 and 6 on a half termly basis.

 Formative assessment is ongoing throughout each lesson.
 It judges progress and enables the teacher to make flexible adaptations to their planned teaching.